sukubhattu/RSA-async-encryption-and-decryption/README.md

 # RSA-async-encryption-and-decryption

-## E2E encryption
+# E2E encryption
 This repo has implementation of E2E encryption using python cryptography.
-### How to use?

- 1. Generate private key and public key. (*private_key.pem and public_key.pem file is automatically generated*)
- 2. Share your public_key.pem file and ask anyone to encrypt message and send it back to you.
- 3. Decryp that encrypted message with your private key.
- 4. Enjoy 🍿
+### What is inside?

+ 1. Generation of private and public key (*password for private key on way*).
+ 2. Automatic generation of *private_key.pem* and *public_key.pem*.
+ 3. Encrypt message, generate signature, verify signature and decrypt message.

+🔷
+🔹
+🔸
+🔶